 Figure 3.3.2 Business excellence identity roles and key characteristics

-The purpose of the business excellence identity is to build the competitive advantage with information technology.
-Ideally the team is built with people who are excited by experimenting with the unknown and seeing technology as an opportunity to create something new.
+The purpose of the business excellence identity is to build a competitive advantage with information technology.
+Ideally, the team is built with people who are excited by experimenting with the unknown and seeing technology as an opportunity to create something new.

-Figure 3.3.3 Enterprise development identity roles and key characteristics
+Figure 3.3.3 Business and process development identity roles and key characteristics

-The purpose of the enterprise development identity is to ensure that the business has the best fit-for-purpose solutions.
-Ideally the team is built with people who take pride in succeeding to manage the dependencies of multiple projects and transformational programmes.
+The purpose of the business and process development identity is to ensure that the business has the best fit-for-purpose solutions.
+Ideally, the team is built with people who take pride in succeeding to manage the dependencies of multiple projects and transformational programmes.

-Figure 3.3.4 Digital development identity roles and key characteristics
+Figure 3.3.4 Product and service development identity roles and key characteristics

-The purpose of digital development identity is to ensure that the company is constantly looking for and developing new digital services to remain competitive in the market place.
-Ideally the team is built with visionary people who enjoy fast-paced development sprints and are continuously challenged.
+The purpose of product and service development identity is to ensure that the company is constantly looking for and developing new digital services to remain competitive in the marketplace.
+Ideally, the team is built with visionary people who enjoy fast-paced development sprints and are continuously challenged.

 Figure 3.3.5 Service excellence identity roles and key characteristics